deepbsd/Farchi/README.md

    the future.

-5. Whether you want BCM4360 Wifi Drivers or not (or some other drivers of your choosing)
+5. Whether you want BCM4360 Wifi Drivers or not (or some other drivers of your choosing) This is a chipset I often use in my PCI wifi devices.
+It's a good one.
+But you should install the driver for your wifi device.

 6. Your Video chipset driver to run X11.
 This will be one of the _xf86-video-*_ drivers for different video chipsets, such as Radeon, Nvidia, Intel, and so forth.
 I install